SenseNet/sensenet/docs/docker-image-workflows.md

 ## Dedicated LocalAuth image

-`Docker image - SenseNet SQL LocalAuth` builds `sensenetcsp/sn-api-sql-localauth` using the reusable builder, with its own cache and concurrency group.
-It runs on source changes pushed to `develop`/`master`, on non-draft pull requests targeting those branches, or by manual dispatch.
-Shared `src/**` changes trigger validation because the host references repository libraries.
+`Docker images - SenseNet` includes `sensenetcsp/sn-api-sql-localauth` as the `sql-localauth` matrix entry.
+It uses the same reusable builder and workflow triggers as the other webapps, with a separate `sensenet-sql-localauth` cache scope.
+Select `sql-localauth` for a manual build of just this image, or `all` to include it with the other available images.
+There is no separate LocalAuth workflow.

-This workflow is currently **build-only for every trigger**: `push_image: false` and no Docker Hub credentials are passed.
-The image name is reserved in build metadata;
+LocalAuth is currently **build-only for every trigger**, including manual runs with `push_image` enabled: its effective `push_image` is false and no Docker Hub credentials are passed to its job.
+The other images keep their existing publication behavior.
-this change does not create or publish a Docker Hub repository/image.
 Branch/date/SHA metadata follows the standard reusable builder.
-Publication can be enabled separately after approval for this new Docker Hub destination.
+Publication can be enabled separately when testing is complete.
 The workflow does not deploy insql.
 See [local authentication](local-authentication.md) for host configuration and deployment.

 ## Deliberate exclusions and review points